 The most characteristic features of the species are certainly a hood and a large, rounded, well-separated head.
 Big eyes have round pupils.
 The silhouette has the shape of a cylinder, while the tail is long and strong.

-Most of the species’s representatives are covered in brown-colored scales with additional lighter or darker discoloration.
+Most of the species’ representatives are covered in brown-colored scales with additional lighter or darker discoloration.
 There is often a tear-like pattern below the eyes.
 Some Egyptian cobras, however, are copper-red or brown-gray, and many individuals from North-West Africa (mainly Morocco and Western Sahara) are almost completely black.
 The abdominal part of the body may be cream-colored, yellow-brown, gray, bluish-gray, dark-brown, or black; not infrequently dark spots appear on this part of the body.

 The venom produced by the Egyptian cobra consists mainly of neurotoxins and cytotoxins.
 In one bite, there may be 175-300 mg of venom (LD50 for a mouse bite under the skin is 1.15 mg / kg).

 The bite is painful, after a while, swelling, bruising, blisters and then necrotic changes appear around the wound.
-This is accompanied by other symptoms: headache and dizziness, nausea, vomiting, abdominal pain, diarrhea, eventually collapse or convulsions.
+This is accompanied by other symptoms: a headache and dizziness, nausea, vomiting, abdominal pain, diarrhea, eventually collapse or convulsions.
 In extreme cases, venom causes severe muscle relaxation.

 Due to its composition, this toxin acts on the nervous system: it stops the transmission of nerve impulses to the muscles, which in the later stages leads to cardiac arrest and lung function.
-The main cause of death in contact with this poison is therefore respiratory failure.
-Unlike other African cobras (e.g. the red spitting cobra – Naja pallida), Egyptian cobra does not spit venom.
+The main cause of death in contact with this poison is therefore a respiratory failure.
+Unlike other African cobras (e.g. the red spitting cobra – Naja pallida), the Egyptian cobra does not spit venom.